mcgitty/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ### Creating event handler projects

-In this section we will see how to use the SDK to create Alfresco event handler projects, using plain Java and using Spring Integration.
+In this section we will see how to use SDK 5 to create Alfresco event handler projects, using plain Java and using the Spring Integration.

 #### Java event handlers

+To create a plain old Java project and set it up to handle Alfresco Events follow these steps:

+1.

 #### Spring Integration event handlers